 - if neighbours have free time to be involved

 You should then speak to the police and local Policing and Community Safety Partnership (PCSP) about your idea.
 They will be able to give you advice, support and help you to agree how to set up and maintain your scheme.

 If you decide to go ahead, you will need to appoint someone to be your neighbourhood watch coordinator.
 Ideally this should be someone well known and trusted in your community, who also has the time to maintain the scheme.

 You could have more than one coordinator if your scheme covers a few streets or an estate.

 The coordinator must apply for accreditation from the PSNI, before an application for a new scheme can be made.
 Once your coordinator has been approved, they will need to complete an application form to register the scheme.

-Role of the neighbourhood watch coordinator
+What a neighbourhood watch coordinator does

 The coordinator will:

 - talk to local residents about supporting the scheme and encourage them to join

 - keep a register of all scheme members